zhanglei886/cognitive-action-workbench/README.md

 ## Security Notes

-- Do not commit API keys.
-- Do not commit `.env` files.
 - Qwen API keys entered by users are saved only in the user's browser.
 - The password phrase is used to derive a sync key but is not a substitute for a real account system.
 - Anyone who knows the same name and password phrase can access the same synced data.